Apply by 2/22 and we’ll waive your application fee! *Valid for February class starts only

 Tina Gleisner – Building Maintenance and Repair

 After a successful career at IBM, Gleisner was laid off, just shy of retirement.
 She decided to pull herself up by her bootstraps and took to doing what she knew – fixing houses.
 As someone who had owned 15 houses in 5 different states throughout her life, Gleisner had a wealth of knowledge.
 She was ready to share that knowledge with others who needed it.
-She started a handyman business which she ran for eight years.
+She started a handyman business, which she ran for eight years.
 Now, Gleisner has transitioned to focusing more on homeowner education.
 She not only has found a great path for her skillset, but also gives back to and inspires other women to follow in her footsteps.
-Gleisner is an inspiration not just to women in trades, but anyone faced with new challenges at a later stage in life.
+Gleisner is an inspiration not just to women in trades but to anyone faced with new challenges at a later stage in life.

 Alice H. Parker – HVAC

 Alice H. Parker defied odds and made significant contributions to the world of HVAC.
 Born in 1895 in New Jersey, not much is known about her life.
 She received a certificate from Howard University Academy in 1910 and soon started looking at ways to better the environment around her.
-One day, Parker was observing her fireplace, and decided she wanted a better way to warm her house.
+One day, Parker was observing her fireplace and decided she wanted a better way to warm her house.
 Parker ended up inventing and patenting a system of central heating using natural gas in 1919.
 This discovery influenced the way modern HVAC systems work, as it laid the groundwork for natural gas and ducts to be used in heating different areas.
-It also marked one of the early times in history a Black woman was granted a US patent.
+It also marked one of the early times in history when a Black woman was granted a US patent.
 Parker’s work was significant for the world of HVAC and for all women in trades.
 We are proud to celebrate her this Women’s History Month

 Heather Holler – Auto Technician